 What are we doing?

-Traffic lights equipment that has become obsolete or is beginning to fail due to age and wear will be gradually replaced with new equipment.
+Traffic lights equipment that has become obsolete or is beginning to fail due to age and wear will be replaced with new equipment.

 What are the benefits of the work?